GeoModelLab/CrYP/README.md

 CrYP (Crop Yield Prediction) is an open-source tool designed for pixel-level crop yield forecasting over large regions.
 CrYP operates within the Google Earth Engine (GEE) platform, utilizing a simple crop model executed at run-time over geographic areas.
 The app uses weather data from ERA5-Land and vegetation data from the MODIS Normalized Difference Vegetation Index.

 CrYP introduces a new approach for crop yield forecasting by incorporating real-time observed phenology into simple algorithms reproducing crop physiology.

+The paper presenting CrYP is currently under review and its DOI will be available shortly.

 ---